China auto sales fall in July, while exports jump about 20% as automakers expand across the globe

 Most vehicles sold in China in January-July were priced between 100,000 yuan to 150,000 yuan (about $14,000-$20,500), the industry association said.
 The largest share of EVs sold were priced between 150,000 yuan to 200,000 yuan ($20,500-$28,000).

-China’s Chery Automobile, SAIC and Geely still export more vehicles, and most of them conventional fuel engine models, than EV makers like BYD and Tesla.
+China’s Chery Automobile, SAIC Motor and Geely Auto Group still export more vehicles, most of them conventional fuel engine models, than EV makers like BYD and Tesla.
 But the latter are quickly gaining in the market.
 BYD exported 31,000 EVs and hybrids in July, while Tesla's exports totaled 28,000, the report said.

 In the first seven months of the year, BYD exported 2.38 million EVs, to Tesla's 1.76 million, it said.